rorygreig/udacity-RL-collaboration-competition/report.md

 This project contains a solution the multi-agent "Tennis" environment, with 2 agents that are both collaborating and competing in order to rally a tennis ball back and forth.

+The MADDPG algorithm for multi-agent reinforcement learning was used to solve the environment in **3506** episodes of training.
-I was able to solve this problem using MADDPG, the implementation is described below.
+This implementation of MADDPG is described below.

 ## Implementation
 The key to MADDPG is that information from the policies of _all_ agents is used to update each agent, that way the agents